Regulated Health Insurance Benefits

 The Maternity Benefit Programme provides access to pre-natal through immediate post-partum care for uninsured and underinsured individuals who meet one of the following criteria:

-- does not qualify for insurance premium assistance through the Department of Financial Assistance; or
+- unable to afford the monthly premium for the Health Insurance Department’s HIP and does not qualify for insurance premium assistance through the Department of Financial Assistance; or

 - insured under a policy that does not include maternity care and are unable to enroll in a health insurance plan that does include maternity care